-A third development was also underway-BASIC.
-Highlevel languages (including BASIC) had been around for a long time, but, without full alphanumeric I/O, the computer hobbyist had to work on the bit, octal or hex level.
-This meant working only in machine language if you had the minimum computer configuration, such as KIM, Scamp, etc. It took only a few hours of "bitbanging" with op-code conversion to realize that there had to be something better-probably BASIC or an alphanumeric assembly language.

-Even if you could afford the extras to interface the necessary keyboard and CRT (around \$1000 a few years ago), there were other problems.
-On the hardware side, you needed memory-lots of it.
+had to work on the bit. octal, or hex level.
+This meant working only in machine language if you had the minimum computer configuration, such as KIM, SCAMP, etc. It took only a few hours of "bit-banging" with op-code conversion to realize that there had to be something better, and BASIC or an alphanumeric assembly language was probably it.
+Even if you could afford the extras required to get and interface the necessary keyboard and CRT (around \$1,000 a few years ago). there were other problems.
+On the hardware side, you needed memory -- lots of it.
 You could use RAM, and wait and wait to load BASIC or an assembler.
-Or, you could pay and pay (\$425 for my ALS-8 assembler on PROM) to get a resident assembler, BASIC or both.
-An even more expensive memory alternative was, and is, the floppy disk, with magnetic bubble devices warming up in the bull pen.
+Or, you could pay and pay (\$425 for my ALS-8 assembler on PROM) to get a "resident" assembler, BASIC, or both.
+An even more expensive memory alternative was, and is, the floppy disk, with "magnetic bubble" devices warming up in the bull pen.

 On the software side, BASIC has been evolving.
-Spurred by the San Francisco community. in general, and Tom Pittman, in particular, the old original Dartmouth BASIC was first freezedried to miniscule proportions and then extended.
+Spurred by the San Francisco community in general and Tom Pittman in particular, the old original Harvard BASIC was first freeze-dried to miniscule proportions and then extended.
 But what is more important is the cost of good software.
-In the late 60s. even moderate software sold for thousands of dollars per program, with additional hundreds to adapt it to your system.
-Contrast this with Tom Pittman's Tiny BASIC at \$5.
-Chuck Crayne's 6800 Assembler or Ed Smith's Trace/Disassembler in the \$10-20 bracket, and the stage is set for mass usage of computer power.
-Mask-programmable ROMs could utilize this software at reasonable prices, but only if high-volume sales could amortize mask costs.
+In the late 60's even moderate software sold in the thousands of dollars per program, with additional hundreds to adapt it to your system.
+Contrast this to Tom Pittman's TINY BASIC at \$5, Chuck Crayne's 6800 ASSEMBLER, or Ed Smith's TRACE/DISASSEMBLER in the \$10-\$20 bracket and the stage is set for mass usage of computer power.
+Mask-programmable ROMs could utilize this software at reasonable prices, but only if high volume sales could amortize mask costs.
 The time has come for an affordable computer that does not require the fervent learning and application of hardware and software skills heretofore required of a hobbyist.

-Enter the PET
+Enter, the PET.
 The third entry from MOS Technology (a fourth is on the drawing boards) is another significant step forward for its time.
 At the time I paid my deposit of \$800, the closest competition providing similar specs cost more than twice as much.
+Since then, both Radio Shack and Bally have left the high-volume gate in the race for the mass market.
+The Bally machine is aimed at the game sector with implied, but as yet unavailable, extensions into general computing.
 The Radio Shack TRS-80 is squarely in competition with Commodore's PET, and the factor of vertical integration is likely to keep the field small.
-Only a few companies, such as Texas Instruments (with their wristwatch and calculator mass production-marketing technologies), have the high-priced chips to pay the entry fees into such a marketing race.
+Only a few companies such as Texas Instruments (with their wristwatch and calculator mass production-marketing technologies) have the high priced chips it takes to pay the entry fees into such a marketing race.
 Let's take a look at what vertical integration has done for the PET.